-Through our specialist qualification in health informatics you will study the interaction between people and information systems.
-It will develop your professional practice and personal interest in the use of information and information technology to support the delivery of outstanding health and social care.
+Through our specialist qualification in health informatics, you'll study the interaction between people and information systems.
+Develop your professional practice and personal interest in the use of information and information technology to support the delivery of outstanding health and social care.

 Why study with us

 - The Health Informatics National Occupational Standards and the Key Skills Framework inform the learning outcomes of this course.

 - Core modules are in health informatics, research methods, study skills, with optional modules and a dissertation.

 - The course is delivered by e-learning, so you can continue working while you study.